NikkoSamson21/NikkoSamson21/README.md

-<p align="left">Hi there 👋, My Name is Nikko Welcome to my GitHub profile.</p>
+<p align="left">Hi there 👋, My Name is Nikko Welcome to my GitHub profile!.</p>

-Welcome to my GitHub profile!
 Here's a little bit about me:

 - 🌱 I’m currently learning **programming basics** and exploring the world of **open-source development**.
 - 🤔 I’m looking for help with beginner-friendly **projects** to improve my skills.